Venezuelan sylph: Feeding

 The Venezuelan sylph feeds on nectar from flowering vines, shrubs, and trees, especially those of genus Inga.
 It uses trap-lining around a circuit of flowering plants but also will defend specific feeding territories.
 It also catches insects by hawking from a perch.
 It typically forages alone or in pairs but sometimes several will feed at a flowering tree.

 Breeding

 The Venezuelan sylph's breeding season spans from August to January.
 The female builds a domed nest in epiphytes and incubates the eggs.
 Nothing else is known about the species' breeding phenology.

 Vocalization

 The Venezuelan sylph's apparent song is "a continuous series of buzzy notes 'bzzt...bzzt...bzzt...'."
 It also makes "a high-pitched rising twittering 'tititi-teetsee..see..seee'."

 Status

-The IUCN has assessed the Venezuelan sylph as Endangered.
+The IUCN has assessed the Venezuelan sylph as Vulnerable.
 Its population could be as small as 1500 mature individuals and is believed to be decreasing.
 It has a very small range whose landscape is increasingly being converted to agriculture and pasture.
 Though it occurs in Cueva del Guácharo National Park and Macizo Montañoso del Turimiquire Protective Zone, the latter is only nominally protected and deforestation continues there.